siznax/wptools/README.rst

 Methods
 -------

-Get help on instance methods like this:
+There are more a few more methods than we describe here.
+Get help on additional methods like this:

 .. code-block:: python